Strategy10 min read

 Pagination and filtering

-If you have 500 products in a category:
+If you have 500 products in a single category, you need a clear strategy for pagination and filtering.

 Product page optimization

-Each product page competes individually.
+Each product page competes individually in search results.
 Make them count.

 Unique product descriptions

-If 500 sites use the same description, Google has 499 duplicates.
+Using manufacturer descriptions is the number one e-commerce SEO mistake.
+If 500 websites use the same product description, Google sees 499 of them as duplicates.
 Yours won't rank.

 User reviews